 In late 1909, when John and Mary were expecting their third child, some complications arose due to Mary being ill.
 She had always been sickly, even as a child.
 The doctor felt it would be dangerous for her to bear a child, and he strongly recommended that the pregnancy be aborted.

 Mary was convinced that the Lord wanted her to have the child and her faith was rewarded.
 Not only was a healthy baby boy born, but she regained her health and lived past the century mark!
 This baby boy, John F. Walvoord, would later become one of the most well known of the Walvoord family.

-In 1924 and 1925 this veteran educator attended the University of Wisconsin.
+In 1924 and 1925, John Garrett Walvoord, a veteran educator, returned to school and attended the University of Wisconsin.
 While there he roomed with his son, Randall, who was also a student there.
 After John received his degree, the family moved to Racine where John became principal of the Stephen Bull Elementary School in 1925.

-In February 1929, while en route to Sheboygan for his mother’s funeral, John collapsed while on board a train in Milwaukee.
-He was taken to a Milwaukee hospital and later moved to the home of his brother Anthony.
+In February 1929, while en-route to Sheboygan for his mother’s funeral, John collapsed while on board a train in Milwaukee.
+He was taken to a Milwaukee hospital and later moved to the home of his brother Anthony who lived there.

 On September 22, 1932, his 60th birthday, John was compelled to relinquish active duty from Stephen Bull due to illness.

 His wife Mary lived for a while with her son, John, in Ft.
 Worth, Texas.
 She later sold their house at 309 West Blvd. in Racine and moved to Washington State to live with her daughter Ethel.
 Mary died on October 25, 1974, just two weeks before her 102nd birthday.
-Both her and her husband John, are buried in the Walvoord Cemetery in Cedar Grove.
+She was buried next to her husband John in the Walvoord Cemetery in Cedar Grove.